rail-pay/rail/packages/client/README.md

 const receipt = await vault.part()
 ```

-Checking if an address belongs to the Data Union:
+Checking if an address belongs to the Vault:
 ```js
 const isMember = await vault.isMember('0x12345...')
 ```